doctrine/orm/UPGRADE.md

 actually entities that changed.
 Now these events are called no matter if there are entities in the UoW or changes are found.

+## Parenthesis are now considered in arithmetic expression

+Before 2.4 parenthesis are not considered in arithmetic primary expression.
+That's conceptually wrong, since it might result in wrong values.
+For example:

+The DQL:

+    SELECT 100/(2*2) FROM MyEntity

+Before 2.4 it generates the SQL:

+    SELECT 100/2*2 my_entity

+Now parenthesis are considered, the previous DQL will generate:

+    SELECT (100/2*2) my_entity

 # Upgrade to 2.3

 ## EntityManager#find() not calls EntityRepository#find() anymore